 I highly encourage you to check out my other article: LinkedIn Lead Generation: Organic vs Paid for more options.

-In summary, the essence of post updates - written or video is all about outreach, engaging, creating trust for long-lasting relationships.
+In summary, the essence of post updates - written or video is all about outreach, engaging, creating a trust for long-lasting relationships.
 In fact, it's the pre-suading process before prospects contact you.

 When you are tracking the progress of your post updates with the VLCS metrics, you'll have a clearer idea if your content works on the new LinkedIn.